sagemath/sagewiki_to_gh-2022-10-10/SageJournal.md

   1. editor decides when to publish a volume, sends document internally to others to check it
   1. document is published on html, as pdf, with article title and author -- document sources are published in the sage repository (or only webserver?)
   1. if trac-issue mentions an error, editor uploads patched pdf and a small text file called "erratum" and updates sources in the repository
+== Comments ==
+ * this reminds me a bit of Haskell's [http://www.haskell.org/haskellwiki/The_Monad.Reader The Monad Reader]. --DanDrake